Contestado War: First casualties

-More conflicts, attacks and counter-attacks
+Continuing conflict

 On February 8, 1914, the federal and state governments sent 700 men to Taquaruçu, supported by artillery and machine guns.
 Caraguatá was a more remote location where 2,000 other people had already settled.
 The followers in Caraguatá were led by Maria Rosa, a 15-year-old girl who led the 6000-strong armed rebellion after the death of José Maria.

-In March and May of that year other expeditions were sent out, however they were all unsuccessful.
+In March and May of that year other expeditions were sent out; however, they were all unsuccessful.
 As the social order degraded quickly in the region, the central government appointed General Carlos Frederico de Mesquita (a veteran of the Canudos rebellion) to lead a new operation against the rebels.
 He led an assault on the village of Santo Antônio da Platina, causing the rebels to flee.
 The hamlet of Caraguatá where the federal troops were first chased from by the rebels was now struck by typhoid fever.
 General Mesquita mistakenly believed the rebels were finally dispersed and declared the war was over.

 However, peace was to be short-lived.
 The rebels quickly regrouped and organized around Santa Maria, intensifying the attacks: they took and set fire to the Calmon rail station; destroyed the village of São João (present-day Matos Costa), they attacked Curitibanos and threatened Porto União, causing the population to flee.
 There were rumours that they were on their way to invade the city of Ponta Grossa and some believed the rebels and their army would march all the way to Rio de Janeiro in order to oust the President.
 The rebels at the time already controlled 25,000 km2.

 The federal government named General Setembrino de Carvalho the leader of the operation against the rebels in southern Brazil.
 So in September 1914 he led about 7,000 men with the mandate to suppress the rebellion and thus pacify the region at any cost.
 Setembrino sent out an announcement to the rebels in which he guaranteed the land would be returned to those who turned themselves in.
 He also promised, however, a harsh and hostile treatment to those who decided to continue the armed uprising against the government.